Phosphatidylglycerol and Related Lipids

 There is evidence that in some bacterial membranes, phosphatidylglycerol may be segregated into distinct domains, which differ in lipid and protein composition and degree of order from other regions.
 For example, the conjugative E. coli F pilus, a channel necessary for the reproduction of the organism, is assembled from protein-phospholipid units lined with stoichiometrically arranged phosphatidylglycerol molecules in which their head groups are directed to the interior of the pilus and the acyl chains buried entirely between subunits.
 Incidentally, a study with Bacillus subtilis has shown that the antibiotic daptomycin requires an interaction in the cell wall with phosphatidylglycerol of the normal chiral conformation, i.e., the 2R,2'S stereoisomer.

 Two unusual phosphatidylglycerol derivatives based on an archaeol backbone, i.e., phosphatidylglycerol sulfate and phosphatidylglycerol phosphate methyl ester, are unique constituents of the primitive organisms, the Haloarchaea.
 In these organisms, they are constituents of bacteriorhodopsin, a retinal-containing integral membrane protein of the cytoplasmic membrane, which forms two-dimensional crystalline patches known as the purple membrane.
-Phosphatidylglycerol is the biosynthetic precursor of many other phospholipids, which may have essential functions in the bacteria that produce them, including further phosphatidylglycerol analogues, the complex lipoamino acids and acylphosphatidylglycerols (discussed below).
+Phosphatidylglycerol is the biosynthetic precursor of many other phospholipids, which may have crucial properties for the bacteria that produce them, including further phosphatidylglycerol analogues, the complex lipoamino acids and acylphosphatidylglycerols (discussed below).

 2. Occurrence and Function of Phosphatidylglycerol in Plants and Photosynthetic Bacteria